murraydavis/Linux-System-Administration/README.md

 ### Notes about directory structure and main.tex.

-main.tex is located in the root directory and when compiled, it calls three packages.
+main.tex is located in the root directory and when compiled it creates main.pdf.
+It calls three packages that help define typesetting rules.

 * settings/macros.tex